MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/auxiliary/iolkaccount-setprop.md

 ## <a name="remarks"></a>Comentários

-Use [IOlkAccount:: SaveChanges](iolkaccount-savechanges.md) para salvar alterações no valor das propriedades da conta.
+Use [IOlkAccount::SaveChanges](iolkaccount-savechanges.md) para salvar alterações no valor das propriedades da conta.

 ## <a name="see-also"></a>Confira também